-We estimate that the net proceeds to us from the sale of shares of our Class A common stock in this offering and the concurrent private placement will be approximately \$579.9 million, based upon the assumed initial public offering price of \$19.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters' option to purchase additional shares of our Class A common stock from us is exercised in full, we estimate that the net proceeds to us would be approximately \$678.0 million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds to us from the sale of shares of our Class A common stock in this offering and the concurrent private placement will be approximately \$631.2 million, based upon the initial public offering price of \$21.00 per share and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters' option to purchase additional shares of our Class A common stock from us is exercised in full, we estimate that the net proceeds to us would be approximately \$739.6 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We will not receive any of the proceeds from the sale of Class A common stock in this offering by the selling stockholders.